Chrysaora/ghost-on-heroku/README.md

 git push heroku master
 ```

+Ghost 2.0 was released in August 2018.
+A simple guide to upgrading on Heroku is here: https://www.initialapps.com/upgrading-to-ghost-2-0-on-heroku/

 ### Database migrations

 Newer versions of Ghost frequently require changes to the database.
 These changes are automated with a process called **database migrations**.